isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 #### <a name="peer-to-peer-limits"></a>Limites ponto a ponto

-- **Limite de transferência de arquivo** O tamanho máximo de um arquivo que pode ser transferido em uma conversa de IM do Skype for Business online.
-Para saber quais tipos de arquivos não podem ser transferidos, confira o artigo da Suporte da Microsoft sobre [como enviar e receber arquivos ou anexos no Skype for Business Online](https://docs.microsoft.com/SkypeForBusiness/troubleshoot/online-attachments/cant-send-receive-files-attachments).
+- **File transfer limit** The maximum size of a file that can be transferred in a Skype for Business Online IM conversation.
+To learn which file types are blocked for file transfer, see the Microsoft Support article about [sending and receiving files or attachments in Skype for Business Online](https://docs.microsoft.com/SkypeForBusiness/troubleshoot/online-attachments/cant-send-receive-files-attachments).

 - **Limite de conversas abertas com guias** O número máximo de guias de conversas que um usuário do Skype for Business pode ter abertas de uma só vez.